 Sleep plays a fundamental role in maintaining brain function, memory consolidation, and overall neurological health.
 During sleep, the brain undergoes critical processes, including:

-- Toxin Clearance: The brain has a unique waste removal system called the glymphatic system, which flushes out harmful toxins, including beta-amyloid, a protein associated with Alzheimer’s disease.
+- Toxin Clearance: The brain has a unique waste removal system.
+It is called the glymphatic system.
+This system flushes out harmful toxins.
+These include beta-amyloid, a protein associated with Alzheimer’s disease.
 Sleep deprivation disrupts this process, leading to toxin accumulation.

 - Memory and Learning: The brain strengthens neural connections and consolidates memories during sleep.
 Chronic sleep loss weakens these processes, increasing the risk of cognitive impairment.